Comparing Bank of America Credit Card Offers

 The Companion Fare feature says it all about this card – as devoted as Alaska Airlines customers are, this is yet another reason to love the brand.
 Each year, you get a Companion Fare from $121 ($99 plus taxes and fees from $22) on your account anniversary.
 This is good for Alaska and flights booked on alaskaair.com.

-From free first checked bags to a 40,000-mile bonus after a $2,000 spend in purchases within your first 90 days of card membership, the hits just keep on coming.
+From free first checked bags to a limited time offer of $100 statement credit and 40,000-mile bonus after a $2,000 spend in purchases within your first 90 days of card membership, the hits just keep on coming.
 Earn unlimited 3X miles for Alaska Airlines purchases.
 Additionally, miles don’t expire on active accounts.

 Bank of America Business Advantage Cash Rewards Mastercard